whacked/cow/learning the soroban as an adult.md

 I don't _have to_.
 I can rely on visualizing the bead movements alone.
 However, at my level of proficiency, having an extra modality definitely helps keep track of the beads.
 I easily lose track of beads after carry, and having the memory trace of moving virtual beads with my fingers helps recall the configuration.

-## did I observe any interesting progression of chunking?

-Not really -- although I definitely achieved fluency of operations, the process is highly gradual and incremental, which simply evidences the chunking process as something that happens automatically behind the scenes, through sustained practice.

-Note that chunking has been observed in experts ([Tanaka et al, 2002](https://dx.doi.org/10.1097/00001756-200212030-00005)), but since generating operation chunks of mitorizan at 2 digits already means 100 x 100 = 10000 facts, to truly internalize all the 2 digit operations (and possibly beyond) requires a massive time investment (with an early start), and/or a massive memory.

 ## do I feel any sense of transfer learning?

 No, but this is unsurprising.
 I can draw parallels to one kind of skill that many more people can relate to: Tetris [^tetris-transfer-learning].
-Millions of people have played Tetris, and enough people have played it to a degree where they can visualize an active game of Tetris to a high degree; the phenomenon has been documented to the point where it has a dedicated name: the [Tetris Effect](https://en.wikipedia.org/wiki/Tetris_effect).
+Millions of people have played Tetris, and enough people have played it to a level where they can visualize an active game of Tetris to a high degree; the phenomenon has been documented to the point where it has a dedicated name: the [Tetris Effect](https://en.wikipedia.org/wiki/Tetris_effect).
 In my experience, soroban operation is quite similar, where I can visualize and operate a virtual soroban in my mind.
 It feels like a puzzle game, albeit one with no uncertainty and less degrees of freedom.
 The practical difference is that each configuration of the soroban maps uniquely to a number, such that it serves as a "numeric scratchpad".

 [^tetris-transfer-learning]: by the way, does Tetris help people pack things better?
 Maybe!
 But I didn't see a study on that